 That makes for some pretty stiff competition for the position that you want!

-It also means, if you have any work experience, make sure to describe it on your college freshman resume.
+It also means, if you have any work experience, even if it's not related experience, make sure to describe it on your college freshman resume.
 It’ll give you an edge over more than half of your competitors.

 Here’s a sample college freshman resume for an entry level position: